 Fleshing out this list for you has spilled into an incredibly rewarding, nostalgic, and therapeutic experience for me.
 It has also made me realize yet again how important music has been to me throughout my life.
 It is the texture underlying and accompanying many experiences.
 Now I am wondering what music will define 2021 for me.
 All I can tell you is that it has started out with Tchaikovsky’s Piano Concerto No. 3.

-January 2022: I must correct an important omission I made in January 2021: In 2020 I forgot to mention another piece of music by Tchaikovsky, his Souvenir de Florence.
-This piece singlehandedly motivated me in August 2020 to embark on one of my most important creative journeys of the last decade, my book Soul in the Game – The Art of a Meaningful Life (read more about it here).
+January 2022: I must correct an important omission I made in January 2021: For 2020 I forgot to mention another piece of music by Tchaikovsky, his Souvenir de Florence.
+This piece single handedly motivated me in August 2020 to embark on one of my most important creative journeys of the last decade, my book Soul in the Game: The Art of a Meaningful Life (read more about it here).